C-Norton/C-Norton/readme.md

 # Skills I am looking to learn
 <ul>
 I may have exposed myself to these skills very, VERY briefly, but not enough to put above.
-I also may have explored them further since this document was last updated
+I also may have explored them further since this document was last updated.
+Ticked items have slight exposure

 #### Languages

 [ ] Erlang

-[ ] Haskell
+[ x ] Haskell

-[ ] Prolog
+[ x ] Prolog

 [ ] Lisp